 Sales representatives must be registered with Consumer and Business Services (CBS).
 A sales representative is employed by a land agent and is involved in selling land and businesses.
 Registered land agents don't need a separate registration to work as a sales representative or property manager.

-Existing sales reps who want to also do property management must apply to have the property management condition added to their registration.
+If you're an existing sales representative and also do property management, you must apply to have the property management condition added to your registration.

-You can also apply to be an auctioneer as part of a new registration or when upgrading an existing one.
+Sales representatives can also apply to include auctioneer as part of a new registration, or when upgrading an existing registration.

 Check you have the right qualifications to register.

 Auctioneers need to be qualified as either a land agent or a sales representative.

 If you haven't completed the relevant qualifications, you can apply for a sales representative registration with a condition ‘under supervision’.

 - provide proof you're enrolled in one of the qualifications

 - complete the required training within 12 months